mdeforge/nyms-recipes/README.md

 # Nym's Recipes
-Not Your Mamma's recipes -- no life stories, just recipes in json format
+Not Your Momma's recipes -- no life stories, just recipes in json format